spazznolo/spazznolo.github.io/_posts/2020-08-28-nhl-player-pick-probabilities.markdown

 <h5>THE DATA</h5>
 <h1> User Mock Drafts </h1>
 <p>
 Over the years, as player data has become more widely available, mock drafts have increased in popularity.
 In a mock draft, the creator tries to predict where a player will get picked in the upcoming draft.
-One site in particular, Draft Site, gets hundreds of user mock drafts each year.
+One site in particular, <a href="https://www.draftsite.com/">Draft Site</a>, gets hundreds of user mock drafts each year.
 These mock drafts naturally create probability distributions for each player’s potential pick placement.
 For example, here was Mikko Rantanen’s in 2015.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/third-plot.png" width="70%" length="200"/></div>